One of my favourite topics as a student of psychology was INTELLIGENCE.

 I did pretty well in high school, and in my second year in uni, I got a Dean’s award for having a first-class grade.

-Still, I didn’t consider myself as intelligent because I was so poor at anything calculations and tech.
+Still, I didn’t consider myself as intelligent because I was so poor at anything calculations.

 I didn’t consider myself smart enough.
 I thought of myself as just being book-smart.